flumeapp/help.flumeapp.com/misc/touchbar.md

 ## Customizing the Touch Bar items

 Each "view" in Flume will update the options and buttons available in the Touch Bar.
-To customize the ordering, or to remove default items, use the <kbd>View > Customize Touch Bar…</kbd> macOS Menu Bar item.
+To customize the ordering, or to remove default items, use the <kbd>View > Customize Touch Bar…</kbd> Menu Bar item.

 For more information on customizing the Touch Bar, see [Use the Touch Bar on your MacBook Pro.](https://support.apple.com/en-us/HT207055)